-IT acquisitions including Software and Hardware (refer to Definitions) third party hosted "cloud" services, or the development and implementation of IT application solutions or services, including any networked devices, must align with the University's Technology Strategy, comply with ITDS Policy & Procedures and be purchased through the University's Preferred Supplier/s, unless an exemption is approved.
+IT acquisitions including Software and Hardware (refer to Definitions) third party hosted "cloud" services, or the development and implementation of IT application solutions or services, must align with the University's Technology Strategy, comply with ITDS Policy & Procedures and be purchased through the University's Preferred Supplier/s, unless an exemption is approved.

 Requests for new Software not offered by ITDS must be submitted via the Software Assessment Form.
-Once completed, this must be attached to a Special Request Requisition in ePro.
+Once approved, this must be attached to a Special Request Requisition in ePro.